 Your accommodation: Mt Cook Motel

-Mt Cook Motel is located in the centre of Mt.
-Cook village.
-The self-contained units are spacious and all are surrounded by alpine mountain views.Driving distance and time (approximate) for this leg: 419 kms / 260 miles : 4.8 hours
+Mt Cook Motel, nestled in the heart of Mt.
+Cook Village, offers spacious self-contained units that provide comfort and convenience.
+Each unit is surrounded by breathtaking alpine mountain views, making it the perfect retreat for nature lovers and adventurers alike.Driving distance and time (approximate) for this leg: 419 kms / 260 miles : 4.8 hours

 Your first stop today should be the visitor centre on the southern shores of Lake Pukaki.
 As well as a great presentation detailing the formation of the region over thousands of years you are also often rewarded with uninterrupted views of over 50 kilometres to the peak of Aoraki Mt Cook.